John Mercer, RPh

 Clinical Pharmacy Specialist, Internal Medicine

 Matt Alspach graduated from the Philadelphia College of Pharmacy in 2008.
-Upon graduating, he worked in the community setting both in Philadelphia and the San Francisco Bay Area before returning to do a PGY-1 pharmacy practice residency at Lancaster General Health and a PGY-2 in cardiology and anticoagulation at UMass Memorial Medical Center.
+Upon graduating, he worked in the community setting both in Philadelphia and the San Francisco Bay Area before returning to do a PGY1 pharmacy practice residency at Lancaster General Health and a PGY2 in cardiology and anticoagulation at UMass Memorial Medical Center.
 His research has been in bivalirudin utilization in obese patient populations as well as pulmonary arterial hypertension.
-At Reading Health, he is the preceptor and specialist for adult internal medicine as well as cardiology elective rotation.
+At Reading Hospital, he is the preceptor and specialist for adult internal medicine as well as cardiology elective rotation.

 Clinical Pharmacy Specialist, Infectious Diseases

 Antimicrobial Stewardship, Co-Director